BF SAVINGS ACROSS WEBSITE. FREE SHIPPING OVER $100. SHOP NOW

 The fatty acid composition tells us the characteristics and benefits of an oil.

 Fatty acids are essential to skin health.
-Omega fatty acids, those the body can’t manufacture, play a special role in strengthening the skin’s surface, smoothing the skin, increasing hydration, calming redness and sensitivity, easing flakiness and providing antioxidants to protect against environmental damage.
+Essential Omega fatty acids, the ones the body can’t manufacture, play a special role in strengthening the skin’s surface, helping smooth, hydrate, calm and ease dryness, while also providing antioxidants to protect against environmental damage.

 Lauric Acid specifically has antibacterial properties, which can help reduce inflammation and calm the skin.
 And Linoleic Acid has skin repair, acne reduction and brightening effects, however the amount in coconut oil is rather low at 2%.